Atlas is Your Perfect Context: One-Shot Customization for Generalizable Foundational Medical Image Segmentation: Conclusion

 \section{Conclusion}

 In this paper, we introduced AtlasSegFM, a simple yet effective medical image segmentation framework.
-By leveraging the globally consistent structure provided by the atlas and the representation power of foundation models, AtlasSegFM fuses their complementary strengths and achieves state-of-the-art performance.
-AtlasSegFM offers the following advantages: \textbf{1)} It fully exploits off-the-shelf foundation models, enabling context-specific customization with a single atlas and no additional training data. \textbf{2)} Experiments across six datasets demonstrate an average Dice of 80.72\%, substantially outperforming both uncustomized foundation models and existing in-context learning methods. \textbf{3)} In uncommon contexts underrepresented in foundation model pretraining, such as organs-at-risk, our method achieves a Dice of 77.07\% without training on similar cases, demonstrating strong out-of-distribution robustness for small, delicate structures.
+By leveraging the globally consistent structure provided by the atlas and the representation power of foundation models, AtlasSegFM fuses their complementary strengths and achieves competitive accuracy.
+It offers the following advantages: \textbf{1)} It fully exploits off-the-shelf foundation models, enabling context-specific customization with a single atlas and no additional training data. \textbf{2)} Experiments across six datasets demonstrate an average Dice of 80.35\%, substantially outperforming both uncustomized foundation models and existing in-context learning methods. \textbf{3)} In rare contexts underrepresented in foundation model pretraining, such as organs-at-risk, our method achieves a Dice of 73.60\% without training on similar cases, demonstrating strong out-of-distribution robustness for complex, delicate structures.

 \textbf{Limitations and future direction.} While effective for organ segmentation, our method is less suitable for lesion segmentation due to the dependence on structural consistency between support and query images, which focal lesions often lack.
 It also faces challenges with patients whose anatomy differs markedly from the atlas.
 Future work will explore multi-atlas strategies for greater robustness and refine prompt generation for more context-aware guidance.